surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 - **Block Size:** Enter specific run time range.

-> Block size : 3 ( if-1 runs daily, 2-runs once in two days and so on)
+> Block size : 3 ( on selecting 1 runs daily, 2-runs once in two days and so on)

 - **Block Key From & To:** it works as reference name ( applicable in case of where conditions)